callmekriztal/forked-zoomfake/README.md

 ## Basic Details
-### Team Name: [ctrl+alt+Salad]
+### Team Name: ctrl+alt+Salad

 ### Team Members
-- Member 2: [Christy Dominic Cyril] - [RIT KOTTAYAM]
+- Member 1: Christy Dominic Cyril] - RIT KOTTAYAM
-- Member 3: [Arun Mathews]- [RIT KOTTAYAM]
+- Member 2: Arun Mathews- RIT KOTTAYAM

 ### Project Description
-[A fake zoom app sends glitches the screen according to the sound input.It sends urgent poiintless  messages to leave the meeting.]
+A fake zoom app sends glitches the screen according to the sound input.It sends urgent poiintless  messages to leave the meeting.

 ### The Problem (that doesn't exist)
-[Meetings are too stable, too productive, and disturbingly sane.
+Meetings are too stable, too productive, and disturbingly sane.
 In a world where everyone just wants to nod politely and pretend to listen, there’s no chaos.
 No mystery.
 No panic attacks triggered by phantom error messages.
-We decided that’s unacceptable.]
+We decided that’s unacceptable.

 ### The Solution (that nobody asked for)
-[🎥 It starts like any normal meeting — your webcam turns on, your mic is ready...
+🎥 It starts like any normal meeting — your webcam turns on, your mic is ready...
 🔊 But say something even slightly loud, and BAM — the screen glitches like it just saw a ghost.
-💬 Every 5 seconds, it spits out totally serious-looking yet completely made-up system errors:]
+💬 Every 5 seconds, it spits out totally serious-looking yet completely made-up system errors:

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [TypeScript,JavaScripts,HTML5,Tailwind css]
+- TypeScript,JavaScript,HTML5
-- [vite]
+- [vite,React,Tailwind css
-- [Axxios,clsx,zod,PotstCSS]
+- Axxios,clsx,zod,PotstCSS
-- [Node.js]
+- Node.js

 ### Implementation
 For Software:
 # Installation
-[#Clone the repository git clone https://github.com//callmekriztal/forked-zoomfake.git cd zoomfake
+#Clone the repository git clone https://github.com//callmekriztal/forked-zoomfake.git
+cd zoomfake
 #install dependencies
-npm install]
+npm install

 # Run
-[npv erun dev
+npv erun dev

 cd client
 npm install